-Figure 4.8 below describes the percentage of households owning a mobile phone by district.
-It shows that 37.5% of households in Huye district own a mobile phone; this ranks the district among the eight districts with lowest levels of mobile phones, placing it below the national and the rural area average for owning a mobile phone.

-On average, 71.5% of households in urban areas own a mobile phone, while in rural areas it is 40.6% and 45.2% country-wide.
+Figure 4.8 presents the percentage of households owning a mobile phone by district.
+It shows that Kicukiro district has 85% of households owning one or more mobile phones and is ranked first among all districts.
+In urban areas 71.5% of households own a mobile phone while in rural areas the figure is 40.6%; it is 45.2% country-wide.